tantikristanti/NERD_KID/README.md

 # Intern Project

-This project will focus on machine learning for classifying items found in Wikidata into 27 classes in Nerd.
+This project will focus on machine learning for classifying items found in Wikidata into 27 classes in Nerd, for instance, Institution, Location, Person.

 # Goal